It’s a way of rewarding you for helping spread out electricity demand during the winter period.

 No. In contrast to our Canadian and American neighbors, the demand for electricity in Québec is very strongly influenced by the use of electric heating systems in most homes.
 As a result, demand is much higher in winter than in summer.
 Even if air-conditioning use were to increase in Québec, it’s unlikely that demand would reach peak levels requiring the implementation of dynamic pricing in summer.

-No. It’s up to you whether to take advantage of dynamic pricing offerings or not, and you can cancel anytime.
+No. It’s up to you whether to take advantage of dynamic rate offerings or not, and you can cancel anytime.

-As these offerings are new, we’ve chosen to limit the number of participants in winter 2019–2020 so that we can provide them with optimal support.
-We’ll take their feedback into account as we roll out dynamic pricing on a larger scale.
+We’ve chosen to roll out our dynamic rate offerings gradually, and therefore to limit the number of participants, so that we can provide optimal customer support.
+We’ll take participants’ feedback into account as we roll out dynamic pricing on a larger scale.
 Eventually, dynamic pricing will be available to all customers, who will be able to opt in if they wish, subject to eligibility criteria.

-No. If you don’t receive an email invitation in fall 2019, you’ll have to wait for another phase of the rollout for an opportunity to sign up for one of the new rate offerings.
+No. If you don’t receive an email invitation in fall 2020, you’ll have to wait for another phase of the rollout for an opportunity to sign up for one of the two rate offerings.
 But you can fill in a form to let us know you’re interested and we’ll tell you when you can sign up.

 Peak demand events can take place from December 1 to March 31, from 6 to 9 a.m. and from 4 to 8 p.m.
 There may be 25 to 33 events per winter, at most, for a maximum of 100 hours in all.